smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 story about what happened, how we resolved it and what we learnt.

 We have some PowerShell scripts that write messages to [LogStash][elk] that started to have messages that would not show up in [ElasticSearch][elk].
-What messages that would go through seemed to change day to day.
+The messages which did go through seemed to change from day to day.
 Many different systems use the same LogStash and all our messages were written in a similar way, JSON over TCP.
-We did notice that some of the messages that were getting through looked completed different than the others.
+We did notice some of the messages that were getting through looked completed different than the others.

 A good message body would look like this: